 Development, dissemination and implementation (with control mechanisms) of Europeans standards for race equality at the work place (HDMC™ as a model?)

 Implementation of easily accessible, cheap and universalised skill validation programs for migrants (all categories)

+EU adopts guidelines for employers to accommodate religious and cultural diversity

 2. Changes in practices and accountability